macCesar/purgetss-docs/docs/Commands.md

 ```

 ### Installing Tailwind CSS
-You can also include the `--tailwind` option to install `Tailwind CSS` in your project to work with [**Tailwind CSS Intellisense**](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extenstion in VS Code with features such as autocomplete, syntax highlighting, and linting.
+You can also include the `--tailwind` option to install **Tailwind CSS** in your project and work with the [**Tailwind CSS Intellisense**](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension in VS Code, which provides features such as autocomplete, syntax highlighting, and linting

 ```bash
 > purgetss create 'Name of the Project' [--tailwind]